 For instance, borosilicate glass, a common special glass, incorporates boron trioxide (B2O3) to improve thermal and chemical resistance.
 Aluminosilicate glass, another special glass type, includes alumina (Al2O3), making it highly resistant to scratches and mechanical stress.
 Companies like Evergreenglass take these compositions and fine-tune them to create products that meet specialized needs, ensuring exceptional performance in demanding environments.

-At a glance, special glass and normal glass may appear identical, but they vary significantly in their physical and chemical properties.
+At a glance, special glass like non reflective glass coating and normal glass may appear identical, but they vary significantly in their physical and chemical properties.

 Normal Glass